Skip to content

 me.report["?"](["order.total", "order.tax"], (total, tax) => ({ total, tax }));

-• Collects values from paths.
+• Collects values from the listed paths

 - Remove